Our Mission

 Trishala is a graduate of the University of North Carolina - Greensboro, with a BSW and a minor in Religious Studies, in particular liberation theology.
 Her education has included work in movements for racial and economic justice, LGBTST liberation, immigrant rights, and ending state violence.
 She is currently serving on the boards of the Just Beginnings Collaborative and Resource Generation.
 As a former doula, she is also a student of healing justice movements.
 She is guided by dystopian science fiction, poetry and all things shark and cephalopod related.

 Ashley comes to CGRE with a background in fundraising, philanthropy, and organizing.
 As the Senior Philanthropy + Communications Specialist, she supports current and prospective funder relations, communications, and advancement for the collaborative.
 Previously, Ashley worked closely with the Office of the President and other executive leadership to engage principal and major donors at Planned Parenthood Federation of America (PPFA).
 While at PPFA, she also helped to successfully organize New York and San Francisco staff and served on the committee to bargain the union's first fair contract.
-Prior to that, Ashley worked at a private, place-based foundation in Arizona where she built relationships with local nonprofits and made grant recommendations to the foundation's trustees, including crafting a $1.5M utilities assistance grant that was approved.

 Cristina is an experienced political strategist and social change advocate, who brings an expertise in advocacy, narrative strategy, and civic engagement to her role as CGRE’s Director of Advocacy + Judicial Strategies.
 In this role, she oversees the implementation of the state-judicial grantmaking strategy to advance gender equity in state courts.
 Cristina has spent the last two decades working to build a more reflective and expansive democracy with organizations such as Cultural Engagement Lab, Ballot Initiative Strategy Center, the National Education Association and EMILY’s List.